Power in Calm Decisions

 Calm is not weakness.

-Many poor decisions are not made because people are foolish.
+Many poor decisions are not made because people lack wisdom.
 They are made because people are flooded.
 When fear spikes, pressure rises, or emotion takes over, discernment becomes harder.
 You may choose for relief instead of truth.
 You may choose what quiets discomfort in the moment instead of what supports peace in the long run.

 Pressure says, “Decide now.”